 Admission to a Forensic credential program or permission of the Program Coordinator.

-This course is for students accepted into a Forensic Science & Technology Program.
 For approval to register, please contact the Forensics Program Assistant, Julia Dreyer at firstname.lastname@example.org.
 For more information about Forensics programs, please visit our department website at bcit.ca/forensics .
+No class on February 17.

 Upon successful completion of the course, the student will be able to: